A Few Single Current Keys. GPO and Others.

 #018.....
 A Bulgarian PTT Key Circa 1904 - 10.

 #019.....
-American Key, possibly Boston, but on a base of American Oak.
+American Key (copy of a Boston key ?) on a base of American Oak.
 Circa 1870.
 Stamped under the arm is "FAIRBANKS PATENT" It was featured in Morsum Magnificat MM62 February 1999 page 32.
-ANY Info Please ?

 #021.....
 Belgian PTT Key made by Gerard Circa 1922.
 Stamped on the key is "GERARD" and the letter "T".
 A label on the underneath states "Original Morse-Key as used by the Belgian Regie des Telegraphes et Telephones 1922.